Display Key Tasks in Microsoft Project's Timeline View

-- Click on the Timeline Tools Format tab and select Copy Timeline.
+- Click the Timeline Tools Format tab and then select Copy Timeline.
 A drop-down menu appears.

 - Select For E-mail for a small size which is best for an email message.
 Select For Presentation for a medium size which is designed to work in a PowerPoint slide.
 Select Full Size for a large size which is the same size as it appears in Project.

-- Paste the timeline by pressing Control + V in an email or file in Word or PowerPoint.
+- Paste the timeline by pressing Ctrl + V in an email Word or PowerPoint file.